 Though it is not considered as important as it was once, backlinks still are important for a blog for the search engines to consider it important.

-So do not disregard those book tag posts, linking each other is a great idea.
+So do not disregard those tag posts, linking each other is a great idea.
 The same goes for weekly memes and comments with link back to your blogs.

-6) Permalink or the slug
+Permalink and the slug

 While permalink and slug are not the same, they are very similar in this context.